knowrob/knowrob/src/db/README.md

 KnowRob defines a common interface for OBDA sources where each source declares a binary predicate that maps to a binary relation symbol.
-More specfically, each OBDA predicate maps to some supproperty of the relation hasDataValue (a datatype property).
+More specifically, each OBDA predicate maps to some sub-property of the relation hasDataValue (a datatype property).
 This mapping is used by KnowRob to incorporate OBDA sources into question answering where questions are structured according to